tz-qin/edge-set-attention/README.md

 Most datasets used in this work can be downloaded through PyTorch Geometric (PyG).
 For those that are not available in PyG, we include links to access them, namely:

 - DOCKSTRING
-- QM9 accurate GW frontier orbital energies with 3D coordinates (for transfer learning)
+- QM9 with accurate GW/DFT frontier orbital energies and with 3D coordinates (for transfer learning)
 - Shortest path datasets (infected) - these can be generated through PyG using the commands given in the SI of the paper.
 However, we provide them for convenience.
 - Heterophily datasets (`roman empire`, `amazon ratings`, `minesweeper`, `tolokers`, `squirrel_filtered`, `chameleon_filtered`)